Chia-Network/chialisp-web/docs/clvm.md

 brun '3' '(200 500)' # (500) - rest
 brun '5' '(200 500)' # 500 - first of rest
 ```

+## Integer Representation

+Arithmetic operations will interpret its operands as two's complement, big endian, signed integers.
+The most significant bit denotes whether a number is negative.

+In order to represent a positive integer where the first byte begins with the bit 1, it is necessary to prepend a `0x00` byte.
+Otherwise, it would be interpreted as a negative integer.
+Said another way, if a positive integer's first byte is at least `0x80`, then it will be prepended with `0x00`.

+Because of this, `0xFF` means -1, whereas `0x00FF` means 255.

+You are likely to encounter this when using the output of an integer operation as the input of a byte operation such as `sha256`.

+Since atoms are of arbitrary length, the same integer can be represented by many different atoms.
+For example, `0x01` and `0x0001` both represent `1`.

+Arithmetic operations which return integers always return the shortest representation for numbers (e.g. `0xFF` for `-1`).

 ## Serialization